 Family Medicine Clinics in Southern Arkansas

 Each of our six CABUN Rural Health Services facilities is a Patient-Centered Medical Home for the people of southern and southwestern Arkansas, from infants to older adults.
+We have two school based clinics who serve Hempstead and Union county schools.
 Our clinics focus on preventive medicine to avoid illness, manage life-altering diseases, and maintain healthy lifestyles.

 Whether you have a fever, are ready to quit smoking, or would like more information about advances in diabetes care, the caring specialists at CABUN will listen to your concerns and explain your treatment options in terms that you can understand.